Particular/docs.particular.net/servicecontrol/plugins/custom-checks.md

 If using the older version of the plugin, namely **ServiceControl.Plugin.CustomChecks** remove the package and replace it with the appropriate plugin based on the NServiceBus version.
 This package has been deprecated and unlisted.

+## Configuration
 ### ServiceControl Queue

-For plugin that targets NServiceBus v6+, it is now possible to configure the ServiceControl queue via code:
+For Version 2 or greater of the plugins that target NServiceBus V6, it is now possible to configure the ServiceControl queue via code:

 snippet: CustomCheck_Configure_ServiceControl

+### Disabling plugin

+snippet: CustomCheck_disable